luanmuniz/docker-phearjs/README.md

 # docker-phearjs
-Just a Docker implemtation for PhearJs
+Just a Docker implementation for PhearJs